What is CTEC Renewal?

 - to renew CTEC, the 20-hour total must include at least 15 hours of material geared toward federal regulations, and 5 hours of material specific to the state of CA

 - renew the preparer tax identification number with the IRS prior to CTEC registration

 - make sure that your $5,000 tax preparer bond is still in effect for the coming calendar year

-- renew your preparer registration, and send in $33 registration fee to CTEC before October 31st, and if you submit your application after this date, the registration fee jumps to $55.
+- renew your preparer registration, and send in a $33 registration fee to CTEC before October 31st, and if you submit your application after this date, the registration fee jumps to $55.

 Consequences of not Being Bonded

 If you are not bonded as a professional tax preparer (one who prepares tax forms for a fee), in California, you cannot legally conduct business within state borders.
 Because there would be no guarantee to clients that you have taken the approved CTEC courses of instruction, there would likewise be no guarantee that you are knowledgeable about federal and state tax regulations which must be observed in filling out tax forms.

 If you do have your surety bond in a good valid state, but do not register prior to January 15th, you will be considered a NEW tax preparer, instead of having the option to renew CTEC, and that means you would be obliged to go through the full 60 hours.

 Exemptions to Bonding and Registration